Flow-matic/Crypto-Price-App/README.md

 * Streamlit Cloud launches apps directly from your GitHub repo, so your app code and dependencies need to be on GitHub before you try to deploy the app.

 * Your GitHub repository is the source for the app, so that means that any time you push an update to your repo you'll see it reflected in the app in almost real time.

+* More information can be found in the [documentation’s.](https://docs.streamlit.io/)